dhis2/design-system/atoms/inputfield.md

 Placeholder text can give the user some guidance on how the field should be used or what kind of information is expected.
 Do not include critical information in placeholder text, it will not be visible once a user inputs text.

+### Width
+All input fields are set to 100% width by default, so they will fill the width of their parent container.
+Alternatively, a custom width can be defined.

+It is important that the width of an input reflects the expected content.
+If an input will be used to enter numbers between 1-1000, the width of the input can be relatively narrow.
+If an input will be used to enter a long dashboard description, allow for a wider input.
+The width of an input is a subtle hint to a user that "this input expects this type of content", so use the width to aid the user to enter the right type of content.

 ### Sizes

 ![](../images/input-sizes.png)